FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 ```

 !!!
 Warning "Important"
-    For the created of workflow entries using YAMLs, the file must have the extension `archive.yaml`.
+    For the creation of workflow entries using YAMLs, the file must have the extension `archive.yaml`.

 This file is constructed according to NOMAD's [General Workflow Schema](../../explanation/workflows.md#the-built-in-abstract-workflow-schema).
 The `workflow2` section of the archive has 3 possible subsections: `inputs`, `outputs`, and `tasks`: